The Baptism of the Lord

 “You are my beloved Son; with you I am well pleased.”

 It seems so abrupt.
-And yet everything in this very short gospel is all, it took Luke three chapters, and Matthew two or three chapters, to bring us to the point.
+And yet everything in this very short gospel is.
+In all, it took Luke three chapters, and Matthew two or three chapters, to bring us to the point.

-And Jesus, who did not sin but had a great need for uniting him one with all of humanity, all of humanity, not just all the good things in the world but the burden of all the sin and wars and desolation and awful things that have happened down through the centuries, he carries that with him.
-He will be one with human beings, sharing in their greatness but also in their (inaudible).
+And Jesus, who did not sin but had a great need for uniting him one with all of humanity — all of humanity, not just all the good things in the world, but the burden of all the sin and wars and desolation and awful things that have happened down through the centuries — he carries that with him.
+He will be one with human beings, sharing in their greatness, but also in their grief.

-And He says that to each and every one of us, for there is no separating Jesus from his disciples, there is no separating us from (inaudible) God Himself, for he has given us by becoming a human being and (inaudible).
+And He says that to each and every one of us, for there is no separating Jesus from his disciples, there is no separating us from our sonship and daughtership of God Himself, for he has given us by becoming a human being and taking in the unity that we have with him and he’s brought us into the very life of God.

 And this is the beginning and the end and the meaning of his life.
 And St. Mark does it so nicely and so well with just a few brief strokes.